Berggren’s sedge, Talbot’s sedge

 2018 | At Risk – Declining

 2012 | At Risk – Naturally Uncommon | Qualifiers: Sp

 2004 | Sparse

 Endemic.
 North and South Islands.
-In the North Island restricted to the Central Ranges where it is known from one site in the Moawhango.
+In the North Island restricted to the Central Ranges and Mt Ruapehu where it is known from one alpine flush (Ruapehu) and one site in the Moawhango.
 In the South Island mainly easterly from Lake Tennyson south.
 Apparently not known from Marlborough or Westland

 A montane to subalpine (rarely lowland in the southern part of its range) wetland species inhabiting lake, tarn, pond, and stream side margins.
 It has also been collected from turfs bordering ephemeral wetlands.